Cash Balance Plans Services

 There are two general types of pension plans — defined benefit plans and defined contribution plans.
-Defined benefit plans provide a specific benefit at retirement for each qualified employee, while defined contribution plans specify the amount of contributions to be made by the employer toward an employee’s retirement account
+Defined benefit plans provide a specific benefit at retirement for each qualified employee, while defined contribution plans specify the number of contributions to be made by the employer toward an employee’s retirement account

 A cash-balance plan is a type defined benefit plan, but with a few elements that bear a resemblance to a defined contribution plan.
-Much like traditional defined benefit plans, cash balance plans don’t invest any of the individual’s own money in the plan and they do not have any responsibility for the investment decisions.
-However, the difference between the two plans is that instead of the benefit in retirement being based on a formula that takes into consideration how long the individual worked for the company and their average salary during their last few years of employment, the cash-balance plan credits their account with a set percentage of their salary each year, typically 5%, plus a set interest rate that is applied to their balance.
+Much like traditionally defined benefit plans, cash balance plans don’t invest any of the individual’s own money in the plan and they do not have any responsibility for the investment decisions.
+However, the difference between the two plans is that instead of the benefit in retirement is based on a formula that takes into consideration how long the individual worked for the company and their average salary during their last few years of employment, the cash-balance plan credits their account with a set percentage of their salary each year, typically 5%, plus a set interest rate that is applied to their balance.

 The individual should receive an annual statement that shows the hypothetical value of their account, as well as what sort of monthly income payout (or lump sum) that will generate when they are of age to retire.

 Differences between typical cash balance plans and 401(k) plans

 There are four big differences between typical cash balance plans and 401(k) plans:

 ParticipationParticipation in typical cash balance plans generally does not rely on the participants contributing a portion of their pay to the plan.
 Conversely, participation in a 401(k) plan does depend on an employee choosing to make a contribution to the plan, whether that is partially or entirely, it depends on the employee.